dmakarau/meals_app_flutter/README.md

 - 🔄 Favorites system (planned)
 - 🔄 Advanced filtering (planned)

-## 📚 Course Reference

-This project initially follows the Udemy course **"Flutter & Dart - The Complete Guide"** as a foundation for learning Flutter development.
-While the core structure and concepts are based on the course content, this implementation includes personal experimentation and additional features to enhance the learning experience.

-The implementation serves as hands-on practice for:
-- Flutter widget system
-- Navigation and routing
-- State management techniques
-- UI/UX best practices
-- Mobile app development patterns

 ## 🤝 Contributing

-This is a learning project that combines course materials with personal experimentation.
-Feel free to explore the code, suggest improvements, or use it as a reference for your own Flutter learning journey.
+Feel free to explore the code, suggest improvements, or use it as a reference for your Flutter development journey.

 ## 📄 License

+This project is created for educational purposes.

+---

+## 📚 Course Attribution

+This project is developed as part of the **Udemy course "Flutter & Dart - The Complete Guide"**.
+The implementation follows the course curriculum while exploring advanced Flutter concepts and adding personal enhancements to deepen the learning experience.

-This project is created for educational purposes, initially following a Flutter learning course and enhanced with personal experimentation.
+*This project is designed for educational purposes to explore Flutter development, navigation patterns, and modern mobile app architecture.*